2016 Australian federal budget: Employment

-$751.7 million will be dedicated to funding a new workfare program targeted at unemployed youth under 25, known as the "Youth Jobs PaTH" (Prepare-trial-hire).
-It is an alternative for the "work for the dole" scheme introduced by the Abbott Government in the previous budget.
+$751.7 million will be dedicated to funding a new workfare program targeted at unemployed youth under 25, known as the Youth Jobs PaTH scheme.
+It is an alternative for the "work for the dole" scheme introduced by the Abbott government in the previous budget.
 Slated to commence on 1 April 2017 and aiming to engage over 30,000 young jobseekers, the program will feature three stages; the first stage being an intensive pre-employment skills training course, five months after job seekers register with the Department of Employment's "jobactive" service.
 The second stage with see job seekers introduced into the workplace through at least 120,000 four to twelve-week internships provided in cooperation with jobactive and participating businesses, where businesses will receive an upfront payment of $1000 for each intern they take on, and interns will be paid an additional $200 a fortnight, on top of their income support payments.
 In the third and final stage, businesses who hire participants as employees will be given a wage subsidy of $10,000 for hiring "less than job ready" seekers and $6,500 for more job ready seekers, billed as the "Youth Bonus wage subsidy".
 To fund the program, $500 million will be axed from the work for the dole scheme, in addition to the $240 million Job Commitment Bonus.
 Furthermore, as of October 2016, "the most prepared job seekers" will now require at least 12 months of registration with jobactive for work for the dole, instead of the six months required before the change, forecast to save $494.2 million over four years.